TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- finish stuff with flavours, disallow removing used ones

 - Wextra for gcc?

 - would really, really be cool to have a color picker inside the neon map light color chooser